 In 2017, our global expenditure was €288m (in 2016, it was €283m).
 The pie chart shows the breakdown of what was spent.

 Our action for human rights is based on high-quality research, evidence and legal analysis.

 This is accompanied by effective campaigning action, international solidarity and relentless global pressure to insist that governments live up to the promises made in the Universal Declaration of Human Rights.

 Our work covers the whole spectrum of human rights.

-• Ensuring accountability – including working for international justice to ensure accountability for human rights abusers, standing up for human rights in criminal justice systems, campaigning for a world without capital punishment, and ensuring corporate accountability.
+- Ensuring accountability – including working for international justice to ensure accountability for human rights abusers, standing up for human rights in criminal justice systems, campaigning for a world without the death penalty, and ensuring corporate accountability.